Solution Architecture

 MTTRMean time to repair30 min

 Promising 99.99% is the extremely strict level allowing only 4.3 min monthly down.
-Cost spikes - choose levels matching business requirements.
+Cost multiplies several-fold - choose levels matching business requirements.

 Performance